zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### toolbar.position `String` *(default: "right")*

 The position relative to the ListBox element, at which the toolbar will be shown.
-Predefined values are "bottom", "top", "left", "right".
+The possible values are "left", "right", "top" and "bottom".

 #### Example